Lead Structure-Based Hybridization Strategy Reveals Major Potency Enhancement of SirReal-Type Sirt2 Inhibitors

 Listed in

-Selective and potent inhibitors of the NAD+-dependent deacetylase Sirt2 represent a valuable epigenetic approach for the treatment of hitherto incurable diseases such as Parkinson's disease, Huntington’s disease, Alzheimer's disease and multiple sclerosis.
-Guided by docking studies, a lead structure-based hybridization concept was developed, resulting in a series of very effective Sirt2 inhibitors.
-With RW-93 we present a highly potent and selective Sirt2 inhibitor (IC50 = 16 nM), which as a next generation SirReal-type inhibitor significantly surpasses established Sirt2 inhibitors and extends current structure-activity relationships.
-The structural modification strategy employed in this study proved to be a highly promising approach, resulting in the identification of the most potent low-molecular Sirt2 inhibitors reported to date.
+Selective and potent inhibitors of the NAD+-dependent deacetylase Sirt2 represent a valuable epigenetic strategy for the treatment of currently incurable diseases such as Parkinson’s disease, Huntington’s disease, Alzheimer’s disease, and multiple sclerosis.
+Guided by molecular docking and MM/GBSA validation studies, a lead structure-based hybridization strategy was developed, resulting in a series of very effective Sirt2 inhibitors.
+With RW-93, we present a highly potent and subtype selective Sirt2 inhibitor (IC50 = 16 nM), which as a next generation SirReal-type inhibitor significantly surpasses established Sirt2 inhibitors and contributes to the extension of the current SAR profile.
+The structural modification strategy employed in this study proved to be highly promising, resulting in the identification of the most potent low-molecular-weight Sirt2 inhibitor reported to date, providing a promising target for further medicinal chemistry-driven SAR studies.